-- the accompanying consolidated financial statements comply, in all material respects, with IFRSs as adopted by the EU and the supplementary provisions of German law pursuant to Section 315e (1) HGB and give a true and fair view of the assets and liabilities and financial position of the group as at December 31, 2020 and its financial performance for the fiscal year from January 1 to December 31, 2020 in accordance with these requirements, and - the accompanying group management report as a whole provides an appropriate view of the group's position.
-In all material respects, this group management report is consistent with the consolidated financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
-Our opinion on the group management report does not cover the content of the parts of the group management report referred to in the appendix to the auditor's report.
+- the accompanying annual financial statements comply, in all material respects, with the requirements of German commercial law applicable to business corporations and give a true and fair view of the assets, liabilities and financial position of the company as at December 31, 2020 and of its financial performance for the fiscal year from January 1 to December 31, 2020 in compliance with German legally required accounting principles, and - the accompanying management report as a whole provides an appropriate view of the company's position.
+In all material respects, this management report is consistent with the annual financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
+Our opinion on the management report does not cover the content of the parts of the management report referred to in the appendix to the auditor's report.

-Pursuant to Section 322 (3) Sentence 1 HGB, we declare that our audit has not led to any reservations relating to the legal compliance of the consolidated financial statements and of the group management report.
+Pursuant to Section 322 (3) Sentence 1 HGB ["Handelsgesetzbuch": German Commercial Code], we declare that our audit has not led to any reservations relating to the legal compliance of the annual financial statements and of the management report.